radaron/CDMServer/README.md

 ## What is CDM?

 Centralized Download Manager: A server-client solution for managing your downloads.
-Search on Ncore or IMDb (OMDb) and seamlessly download content to your chosen device using Transmission (a torrent client).
+Search on Ncore or IMDb (OMDb) and seamlessly download content to your chosen device using Transmission or QBittorrent (torrent clients).

 ## How to use it
 For comprehensive guidance on using the webpage, refer to the [Usage Guide](doc/USAGE.md).